 Event & Conference Survey Questions from Beginning to Send

-Salesforce knows a thing or two about events.
+Salesforce knows a thing or two about providing the best event experience.
 This October, over 170k spilled into San Francisco for Dreamforce, Salesforce’s annual tech conference and the “largest software event on Earth.”
 The 4-day event included over 25 keynotes and 3,300 sessions, and 15 million online viewers tuned in to catch live coverage.

-Salesforce sent surveys to attendees during and after Dreamforce.
-Throughout the conference, they used event surveys to generate attendee feedback after breakout and partner theater sessions.
-Three weeks after Dreamforce, they also emailed a post-event survey to attendees.
+Salesforce sent surveys to event attendees during and after Dreamforce via an event app.
+Throughout the conference, they used event surveys via an event app to generate event attendee feedback after breakout and partner theater sessions.
+Three weeks after Dreamforce, they also emailed a post-event surveys follow-up to attendees.
 (And yes, all of the above were GetFeedback surveys.)

 Dreamforce organizers were undoubtedly up to their necks in feedback by the end of it.
 At such a massive scale, what drives Salesforce—or any company hosting a large-scale event—to survey their attendees?
 Event feedback may mean more data to sift through (i.e. more work), but it also means more transparency, engagement, and opportunity for improvement.